1986 Newcastle-under-Lyme by-election

-The 1986 Newcastle-under-Lyme by-election was a parliamentary by-election held on 17 July 1986 for the British House of Commons constituency of Newcastle-under-Lyme.
+The 1986 Newcastle-under-Lyme by-election was a parliamentary by-election held on 17 July 1986 for the UK House of Commons constituency of Newcastle-under-Lyme.

 Previous MP

 The seat had become vacant on 24 June 1986.
 The constituency's Labour Member of Parliament (MP), John Golding (9 March 1931 – 20 January 1999) resigned his seat to become a trade union leader.
 He did this by being appointed Steward of the Chiltern Hundreds, a notional office of profit under the Crown, which is used to permit MPs to vacate their seats.

 John Golding had been an MP since the 1969 by-election in the seat.
 He was appointed as General Secretary of the National Communications Union in 1986 and retained that office until 1988.

 Candidates

 Seven candidates were nominated.
 The list below is set out in descending order of the number of votes received at the by-election.